johannesbottcher/MDT-Quick-Manual/README.md

 as a working test case.
 Hint: `wombat` will always be undefined

+### The title of the abstract is at the bottom and the content on
+the next page

+The abstract is flushed to the bottom om the page.
+If you don't want that, you can use `\begin{abstract}[]` (note the empty pair of brackets).

+Note: This will not happen with the `consistentlayout`  option.

+Hint: Abstracts should be reasonably short.

 ## Where do i get support?

 Standard location for template support is LaTeX-community.org.
-Remember to give a detailed description (miinimal working example)of what is not working.
+Remember to give a detailed description (minimal working example) of what is not working.

 ## Where do i report a bug?

 Standard location for template support is LaTeX-community.org.
-Remember to give a detailed description (miinimal working example)of what is not working.
+Remember to give a detailed description (minimal working example) of what is not working.

 ----